FlowFun/premix/README.md

 ## Project Structure
 - `/bin`: Contains executable scripts or compiled binaries used in processing.
-- `/data`: Stores raw data files, typically in XLSX format.
+- `/data`: Stores raw data files, typically in csv format.
 - `/doc`: Documentation related to the project, including methodology and references.
 - `/results`: Outputs from the analyses, including generated reports.
 - `/src`: All R scripts necessary for the analysis.